 Passwords were intended to protect sensitive information from bad guys who wanted to steal or exploit it.
-The problems are that we all have many accounts that need protecting and attacker capabilities have evolved over time while the concept of a password has more or less remained the same.
+However, attacker capabilities have evolved over time while the concept of a password has more or less remained the same.

 Usernames and passwords are the keys to your digital life.
-If someone else has your password(s) they can cause a nuisance, take your money, or even disrupt your life for a period of time.
-It is important to understand and accept why it is smart to never reuse passwords.
-Even if you are never responsible for losing or giving away your password, the services you use may have inadequate security practices or get hacked and lose their data.
-The attackers will use this data and then come after you and your accounts.
+If someone else has your password, they can cause a nuisance, take your money, or even disrupt your life for a period of time.
+Even if you have not voluntarily given away your credentials, the services you use may have inadequate security practices.
+If they are hacked, your login information may be compromised.

 Using a password manager will simplify your life, not complicate it.
-While it is true that another app is another thing to manage (there is a “startup cost” to password managers), most people find these tools easy to use over time and are relieved not to have to track all this sensitive data themselves.
+It's true that another app is yet another thing to manage.
+However, most people find these tools easy to use over time and are relieved not to have to track all this sensitive data themselves.

 Which password manager should I use?

-Are they referenced by other vendors and clients?
-Does the developer engage positively with the security community, and have they had security audits of their software?
+Is this password manager referenced by other vendors and clients?
+Does the developer engage positively with the security community?
+Have they had security audits of their software?

-Check if they publish their vision on security, including their philosophy on software security.
-You want to see that they have thought about how their app and their platform might be attacked and how they've designed with those threats in mind.
+Check if they publish their vision on software security.
+You want to see that they have thought about how their app may be attacked and if they've taken steps to mitigate those cyber risks.

-Does the app have the right features and support the platforms you use (e.g. Apple iOS, Linux, and so on)?
+Does the app have the right features?
+Does it support the operating systems or platforms you use?

 As noted above, there are several managers on the market that will work well for most people and organizations.
-That said, for the purposes of adding clarity around some points in this article, we will reference features in a specific manager called “1Password”.
+For the purpose of clarity, we'll reference features in a specific password manager called 1Password.